rmccorm4/Pokefetch/README.md

 ![Alt text](imgs/progress.png?raw=true "Pokefetch Example")

+However this requires a full-screen terminal in order to come out nicely.

 ## To-do

 1) Make sure it works for every single pokemon, including difficult names such as "Mr. Mime" and "Ho-oh"